 2000s – Continued focus on core businesses with globalization and related diversification initiatives through various acquisitions and partnership agreements.
 Consolidation of management and operations.
 Sale of the Electronic Manufacturing Services business and continued investments in core protective materials businesses.

 2010s – Continued growth through both acquisitions and selective organic growth, with a focus on operational consolidation.
-Three recent significant investments (NEPTCO, Henkel’s Specialty Chemical Intermediates, and Resin Designs)
+Four recent significant investments (NEPTCO, Henkel’s Specialty Chemical Intermediates, Resin Designs and Zappa Stewart)